 Please be advised that we will not allow children to walk home alone unless they meet the following requirements; parents must sign a waiver giving permission for their child to walk home, and parents must inform the program in verbally each day they wish their child to walk home alone.
-Children must be in grade 5 or 6 and mature enough to walk home alone.
+Children must mature enough to walk home alone.
 We reserve the right to deny or revoke this privilege.